robert/robert.github.com/_posts/2015-08-06-migrating-bajillions-of-database-records-at-stripe.md

 For the recent launch of <a href="https://stripe.com/connect">Stripe Connect</a>, we needed to build out a new system that would tell Connect Applications exactly what "KYC" information is currently required for each of their connected merchants.
 This is a complicated process that varies by country, business type and other factors.
 To make the new system as simple, modular and generally tractable as possible, we needed to extract all of these "KYC" fields into a single, seperate LegalEntity table.

-If we could temporarily take down our entire system for a while, and if we were programming robots who never made anything remotely close to a mistake, we would simply turn off our servers, tell all of our merchants not to sell anything for a while, move all the data from the Merchant and AccountApplication tables to the LegalEntity table, convert all of our code to read and write to this new table, turn our servers on again, and give the all clear that the internet can start trading again.
+If we could temporarily take down our entire system for a while, and if we were programming robots who never made anything remotely close to a mistake, we would simply turn off our servers, tell all of our merchants not to sell anything for a while, move all the data from the Merchant and AccountApplication tables to the LegalEntity table, convert all of our code to read and write to this new table, turn our servers on again, and give the all clear that the internet can start selling again.

 But we obviously cannot take down our system at all.
 This means that during the time we are migrating all of this data, we are going to have ten thousand bajillion pesky users wanting to read and write new information.
 If we're not careful then we could easily end up reading old data and failing to write new data.
 This would be Really Really Bad.